Iranian anti-access and area denial strategy in the Strait of Hormuz: Iranian mine warfare

-Anti-Ship Cruise Missiles in the Strait of Hormuz
+Anti-ship cruise missiles in the Strait of Hormuz

 Iran possesses a large number of shore-, ship-based, and air-launched anti-ship missiles and anti-ship cruise missiles.
 These assets include shore batteries of anti-ship cruise missiles near the Strait, along its coast and on its islands in the Gulf, many of which are on mobile launchers.
 Many of Iran’s missiles can be deployed on the smaller, harder to detect, and more expendable ships and boats, some could be remotely targeted by maritime patrol aircraft or unmanned aerial vehicles.
-While many of its missiles are relatively short- ranged, the Strait of Hormuz is only 40 km wide at its narrowest point, and Iran has many islands near the shipping channels.
-Smaller ships and boats are harder to detect by radar, and Iran might mount some missiles on commercial ships – a tactic it has practiced with other types of missiles.
+While many of its missiles are relatively short-ranged, the Strait of Hormuz is only 40 km wide at its narrowest point, and Iran has many islands near the shipping channels.
+Smaller ships and boats are harder to detect by radar, and Iran might mount some missiles on commercial ships – a tactic it has practised with other types of missiles.
 Iran’s primary naval platforms for delivering anti-ship cruise missiles are its fast missile boats.
 Nevertheless, Iran may have put some of its missiles on relatively vulnerable platforms such as inland truck-mounted batteries.
-The maximum effective range of Iran’s anti-ship cruise missiles may be limited more by their target acquisition radars than their onboard fuel capacity and suggest that in keeping with its asymmetric maritime strategy, Iran could use target data from submarines, small military and civilian vessels, and unmanned aerial vehicles, under the condition that these platforms have precision navigation and the ability to communicate with shore-based anti-ship cruise missile batteries.
+The maximum effective range of Iran’s anti-ship cruise missiles may be limited more by their target acquisition radars than their onboard fuel capacity.
+This suggests that, in keeping with its asymmetric maritime strategy, Iran could use target data from submarines, small military and civilian vessels, and unmanned aerial vehicles, under the condition that these platforms have precision navigation and the ability to communicate with shore-based anti-ship cruise missile batteries.
 Iran would deploy its land-based ASCM from camouflaged and hardened sites to firing positions along its coastline and on Iranian-occupied islands in the Strait of Hormuz while placing decoys at false firing positions to complicate countermeasures.
-Although Iran’s long- range coastal artillery and shore-based anti-ship missiles can provide some level of area denial over substantial parts of the Strait, surface vessels are required to control the Gulf.
+Although Iran’s long-range coastal artillery and shore-based anti-ship missiles can provide some level of area denial over substantial parts of the Strait, surface vessels are required to control the Gulf.
 However, significant uncertainties exist regarding the types, numbers, and performance characteristics of missiles in Iran’s inventory; how many mobile launchers; how they are located across naval versus land-based or air-based platforms.

-Air Defense over Iran
+Air defense over Iran

 Air defense systems are yet another part of Iran’s multi-layered A2/AD complex in the Strait of Hormuz.
 Iran’s most effective and efficient means of defending its airspace are land-based air defense systems.